rajatgirotra/study/ssl/1_README.txt

 2) Data Integrity --> i.e. you can be sure that your data hasnt been changed and tampered with
 3) Authentication --> i.e. you can be sure that you are communicating with the intented person/server/application.

-When communication with a peer, how do you make sure your data is not read by anyone else and that it is not changed.
+When communicating with a peer, how do you make sure your data is not read by anyone else and that it is not changed.
 You ensure this by ENCRYPTING IT and by SIGNING IT.
 Both these require the use of keys.
 SSL/TLS uses asymmetric keys ie algos like RSA etc.

 The PUBLIC KEY is used to ENCRYPT the message. and the PRIVATE KEY is used to DECRYPT it.
 But how do you make sure the PUBLIC KEY belongs to the entity who claims it.
-The answer is that you need a Certificate Authority to sig n it.
+The answer is that you need a Certificate Authority to sign it.
 That's what you call a Digital Certificate.
 A Digital Certificate establishes a link between the PUBLIC KEY and the entity who claims it.
 Once signed, you can distribute your signed public key freely.
 This is an X.509 digital certificate.